-Comparison Between Software Generated Streamline vs Actual Streamline
+Comparison Between Software-Generated Streamline vs Actual Streamline

 A comparison between existing drain and watershed analysis was conducted using the software.
 Given a drawing with existing earth drain with survey points.
-The drawing and project file can be downloaded as per link.
+The drawing and project file can be downloaded as per the link.

 By using MiTS watershed delineation, streamlines and catchments are generated based on the topography.
-As you can see, the line thickens as it approaches towards the bottom right, which indicating that the area is the lower land.
+As you can see, the line thickens as it approaches towards the bottom right, which indicates that the area is the lower land.
 You can also compare the result with the 3D view to see the condition of the topography.

-The yellow lines and purple lines indicate the streamlines and catchments generated by computer, whereas the blue line indicates the actual streamline drawn by the surveyors.
-You can see that what is observed in nature and the computer generation is highly fidel to one another, and hence validating the our computer simulation result.
+The yellow lines and purple lines indicate the streamlines and catchments generated by the computer, whereas the blue line indicates the actual streamline drawn by the surveyors.
+You can see that what is observed in nature and the computer generation is highly fidel to one another, and hence validating our computer simulation result.

-One can tune the parameter as explained in the blog to obtain more or less fine-details of the streamlines.
+One can tune the parameter as explained in the blog to obtain more or less fine details of the streamlines.

-Based on the watershed modelling, the computer can delineate streamlines and catchments to the streamlines with high degree of fidelity.
+Based on the watershed modelling, the computer can delineate streamlines and catchments to the streamlines with a high degree of fidelity.
 Based on this, users can now sort of scientifically compute the hydrograph and have the feel of where and how the water flows more accurately, instead of just relying on guesswork and hunches to draw the catchments and compute the tc quantities such as streamline lengths and slopes and so on.

 You can also read other details pertaining to watershed such as how to use the feature or what approach we use as per the link;